stevesoltys/indeed/README.md

 ## Development
 After checking out the repo, run `gradle build` to build the project.
-Then, run `gradle test` to run the tests.
+If you want to run the tests, you must first define an environmental variable `INDEED_PUBLISHER_KEY` as your API key.
+Then, run `gradle test`.

 ## License
 This application is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).